4 Shocking Facts You Did Not Know About Cancer

 In comparison, it costs 241% more compared to a private facility in Malaysia, which costs up to RM6,300, as stated above in Point 2.

-However, there are steps you can take to protect yourself from financial ruin if you do get cancer.
+However, there are steps you can take to prepare yourself financially and protect yourself from financial ruin if you do get cancer.
 Cancer insurance coverage is one of them.

 Insurance for cancer